vitlachbach/vitlachbach.github.io/logging_mechanism_part_1.md

 ```

 OOps, there is a memory allocate call in the sequence!
 Why?
 It's seems that all for today.
 The sunken of the icebergs is still a alot of consider points:
     * Why does it need memory allocation?
     * The program need a buffer, doesn't it?
     * What is the mechanism of the memory buffer in printf?
     * How about the print in kernel mode?
+T.B.C